Sweet Potato Toast with Nut Butter and Berry Chia Jam

 Sweet Potato Toast Recipe

-Slice sweet potato length-ways into slices about 0.5-1cm ( ¼ - ½ inch) thick (this will depend on how much knife control you have as well as the quality of your knives!)
+Slice sweet potato length-ways into slices about 0.5-1cm ( ¼ - ½ inch) thick (this will depend on how much knife control you have as well as the

 Put in toaster 2 -4 times on high, making sure it doesn’t burn.

 Tip: use chopsticks to maneuver them out of the toaster if they get stuck!

 Cinnamon Swirl, Nut Butter and Berry Chia Jam for Sweet Potato Toast

 2 tbsp toasted coconut

 1/2 cup fresh strawberries or raspberries